ThanGeo/APRIL-paper/README.md

 # APRIL

-Code for the paper with ID 127 and title **APRIL: Approximating Polygons as Raster Intervals Lists**
+Code for **APRIL: Approximating Polygons as Raster Intervals Lists**

 Please read the instructions in their entirety before running tests.